13 Bizarre Christmas Laws You Never Knew Actually Existed

 A grace period for paying a debt

 Unlike Arkansas, Louisana adopted a law in 1837 that made Christmas Day a grace period with regard to bill paying.
 In other words, if a debtor had a debt come due on Christmas Day, they would have until December 26, also known as Boxing Day, to pay it.
 Accordingly, debtors would have one more day with their money, interest-free, while creditors would lose a day of interest.
 Official score in Louisiana: Debtor=1, Creditor=0.
-Learn more about Boxing Day and how you can celebrate it.

 The Christmas Bonus Law